-UBIS' library supports the educational goals and instructional needs of students.
-The university library, course books, materials, soft skills training tools and the career center are all available online through the UBIS learning management system (LMS).
-Diverse learning tools include Cengage's library of online textbooks, study tools and resource centers, utilizing American textbooks and materials whenever possible.
-All learning resources are relevant, current, robust, rigorous, and grounded in their discipline, and are accessible through the University's subscription to EBSCO Business Source Premier.
+The UBIS library supports the educational goals and instructional needs of students and faculty utilizing American textbooks and materials whenever possible.
+The University library, course books, materials, soft skills training tools and the career center are all available online through the learning management system (LMS).

-In addition, UBIS offers Library and Information Resources Network (LIRN).
-Detailed information related to the breadth and depth of the LIRN collection may be found at http://www.lirn.net/files/files/LIRNcollection2010.pdf.
-As described on their website, LIRN is a consortium of over 140 educational institutions at more than 500 campuses.
-LIRN was created to provide online library resources for students and faculty.
+UBIS offers the Library and Information Resources Network (LIRN) which is a comprehensive online research featuring complete articles with full-text and graphics is available 24 hours a day.
 LIRN provides a core library collection with access to over 60 million journal articles, books, encyclopedias, newspapers, magazines and audio and video clips that support all academic programs.
-The core collection includes databases from EBSCO, Gale/ InfoTrack with Informe, ProQuest, eLibrary, Credo, RCL Web and Books in Print.
-Comprehensive online research featuring complete articles with full-text and graphics is available 24 hours a day.
-LIRN provides online 24/7 librarian services for faculty and student use.
+The core collection includes databases from Gale, InfoTrack with Informe, ProQuest, eLibrary, Credo, RCL Web and Books in Print.

 UBIS also offers a unique package of study tools including online textbooks and course materials, flashcards, live online academic support, test prep and other exclusive tools through a partnership with the leading publisher Cengage.
-In addition, the Gale College Collection is the online library within MindTap that provides 24/7 access to the Web's premier collection of full-text books, academic journals, and periodical articles in the humanities and social sciences.
+All learning resources are relevant, current, robust, rigorous, and grounded in their discipline, and are accessible through the University's subscription to EBSCO Information Services and the Gale College Collection.
 The Gale College Collection supports learners by pinpointing authoritative content directly related to what they are currently studying.
-They will have access to articles from over 1,000 periodicals and peer reviewed journals, over 20,000 books, and over 100,000 primary works.
-The result?
-Learning becomes less about searching for answers and more about finding them.
+There is access to articles from over 1,000 periodicals and peer reviewed journals, over 20,000 books, and over 100,000 primary works.

-Other Libraries Available To UBIS Students
+Other Libraries Available to UBIS Students:

 UBIS students also have access to the UN Libraries in Geneva.
 These Libraries are open to university-level students and other interested researchers upon demand.
-Regular access can be requested to the Library upon presentation of official documents.
+Regular access can be requested upon presentation of official documents.
 There are 7 municipal libraries in Geneva open to UBIS students at no charge.
-In addition, UBIS Students also have access to the library at the University of Geneva (UNIGE).
-UNIGE's library facilities are spread across four sites.

-Uni Arve is host to seven libraries: the Bibliothèque Ernst & Lucie Schmidheiny, the Bibliothèque d'Anthropologie, the Bibliothèque du Centre universitaire d'informatique, the Bibliothèque Georges de Rham (Mathematics), the Bibliothèque de l'Institut des Sciences de l'environnement (ISE), Bibliothèque de l'Observatoire (Astronomy) and the Bibliothèque des Sciences de la Terre et de l'environnement.
+1. Uni Arve is host to seven libraries: the Bibliothèque Ernst & Lucie Schmidheiny, the Bibliothèque d'Anthropologie, the Bibliothèque du Centre universitaire d'informatique, the Bibliothèque Georges de Rham (Mathematics), the Bibliothèque de l'Institut des Sciences de l'environnement (ISE),

+Bibliothèque de l'Observatoire (Astronomy) and the Bibliothèque des Sciences de la Terre et de l'environnement.
-Uni Bastions hosts the language libraries, as well as the university's libraries focused on history and musicology.

-Uni CMU is home to an extensive collection of medical issues.
-Besides, it is also hosting the Centre de documentation en santé (CDS) and the Bibliothèque de l'Institut de la médecine et de la santé et de l'Institut d'éthique biomédicale (IHMS - IEB).
+- 2. Uni Bastions hosts language libraries focused on history and musicology. - 3.
+Uni CMU is home to an extensive collection of medical issues hosting the following: Le Centre de documentation en santé (CDS) and the Bibliothèque de l'Institut de la médecine et de la santé et de l'Institut d'éthique biomédicale (IHMS IEB). - 4.
 Uni Mail's collection is focused on the following themes: Economics and social sciences, Law, Psychology and Learning Sciences, Translation and Interpreting, European studies, French as a foreign language and Musicology.
 Besides, it also hosts UNIGE's multimedia library.